fiinix/fiinix.github.io/_posts/2013/05/2013-05-18-the-celebratory-quinquennial-post.md

 date: 2013-05-18T10:00:00+00:00
 author: Carlos
 layout: post
-tags: [Retrospective, Writing]
+tags: [Anniversaries, Writing]
-category: personal
+category: Life
 excerpt: "In which my journal turns five and I take a look back at the different entries I've written over the years."
 ---
 Five years.
 Five paternally inter-coursing years.
 I have now had this blog for five years.
 Time sure flies when one rambles like a madman.
 By which I of course mean, **I ramble** like a madman.
 In case that wasn't already obvious.
 See, I'm doing it right now, crazy world, right?
 Many things evolve during the span of five years.
 So I suppose it's only fitting that I — that means you too — take a look at how I've evolved as a writer and how what I write about has evolved equally much.
 And then I end it all by looking a bit more into the future as well as my list of Underdog Posts of the Year.
 On for each year.